 People with compromised immunity

-If infants aged 6 to 8 months cannot avoid travel to an endemic area, parents should discuss vaccination with their physician since the vaccine is typically not offered until age 9 months.
+If infants aged 6 to 8 months cannot avoid travel to an endemic area, parents should discuss vaccination with their clinician since the vaccine is typically not offered until age 9 months.

 To prevent further mosquito transmission, infected patients should be isolated in rooms that are well screened and sprayed with insecticides.